yeralin/OpenPlayer/Pods/SwiftIcons/README.md

 ## Examples

 Please check out the [SwiftIcons App](https://github.com/ranesr/SwiftIcons/tree/master/SwiftIcons).
+In the demo project, if you click on any object, you will see the method description in the logs for the icon of that object.

+## Apps using SwiftIcons

+If you are using SwiftIcons in your app and want to be listed here, simply create a new issue [here](https://github.com/ranesr/SwiftIcons/issues/new).

+I am always curious who is using my projects &#x1f60a;

 ## Author